ibm-cloud-architecture/denim-compute/book/docs/usecase/bai-scenario-walkthrough.md

 You should have installed the Cloud Pak for Automation as instructed in the various installation guidance documents in the [OpenShift](../environment/rhos-intro.md) environment section.

 ### BAW application installation
-- Install the application interchange [`.twx`](https://github.com/ibm-cloud-architecture/denim-compute}/solution/baw/auto-claims-emulation-bai-v0-10-0.twx) file into your environment, confirm that it is the version shown below or higher.
+- Install the application [`auto-claims-emulation-bai.twx`](https://github.com/ibm-cloud-architecture/denim-compute/blob/master/solution/baw/auto-claims-emulation-bai.twx) file into your environment (confirm that it is the version shown below or higher):
 ![](images/bai-scenario-walkthrough-install1.png)

 - Now you should have the exposed process that can be launched from `Process Portal` as shown below.